-The annual cost per channel for a satellite based operation network with five channel satellites would be in the order of eight to nine million US dollars.
-The system wold consist of two satellites in orbit at any given time (one active satellite, one spare) and related ground facilities (a telecommand telemetry station and the TV transmitting station).
-All the elements of the system would be insured against failures.
-The annual cost per channel could increase to about 12 million dollars in the case of the most power demanding mission and on the contrary decrease to about 6 million dollars for smaller coverages.
+The annual cost per channel for a satellite-based operation network with five channel satellites would be in the order of eight to nine million US dollars.
+The system would consist of two satellites in orbit at any given time (one active satellite, one back-up) and related ground facilities (a telecommand telemetry station and the tv transmitting station).
+All elements of the system would be insured against failure.
+The annual cost per channel could increase to about twelve million dollars in the case of the most powerdemanding mission and, on the contrary, decrease to about six million dollars for smaller coverages.

-A five channel satellite providing coverage over France or Italy for instance would lead to an annual network cost reduction per channel in the order of 6 million dollars, i.e., about 40% reduction over the classical terrestrial network and allowing at the same time a near 100% coverage.
-In the case of smaller coverage area as for Britain and Germany, the percentage reduction will be lower.
-It would, on the contrary, be much more for countries specially difficult to cover by terrestrial systems as, for instance, Norway, where the savings in operation would be about 54 million US dollars per year.
-Thus, broadcast satellite systems seems to be cheaper from the operational point of view.
+A five channel satellite providing coverage of France or Italy, for instance, would lead to an annual network cost reduction per channel in the order of six million dollars, i.e., about 40% reduction over the classical terrestrial network and allowing at the same time a near 100% coverage.
+In the case of smaller coverage areas for Britain and Germany, the percentage reduction will be lower.
+It would, on the other hand, be much more for countries specially difficult to cover by terrestrial systems such as, for instance, Norway, where the savings in operation would be about fifty-four million US dollars per year.
+Thus, broadcast satellite systems seem to be cheaper from the operational point of view.

-As to the minimum initial capital investment cost of a directbroadcast satellite System, according to [32], the following components have to be taken into consideration:
+As to the minimum initial capital investment cost of a direct-broadcast satellite system, according to [17], the following components have to be taken into consideration:

-(a) Space segment (satellite, launching, insurance premiums).

-(b) Earth segment (up-link transmitters, down-link receivers (dishes)).
+- (a) Space segment (satellite, launching, insurance) - (b) Earth segment (up-link transmitters, down-link receivers (dishes)).

-Some typical cost elements for present and future direct-broadcast satellite system are shown in Table 1.
+Some typical cost elements for present and future direct-broadcast satellite systems are shown in Table 1.

-As to the cost of up-link transmitters and down-link receivers, the higher the frequency used, the more costly the up-link transmitters.
-Up-links in the more preferable 14 GHz band costs are about US \$500,000 at present for a transformer and transmitter, i.e., twice as much as for a similar equipment in the 6 GHz band.
+As to the cost of up-link transmitters and down-link receivers, the higher the frequency used, the more costly the up-link transmitter.
+Up-links in the more preferable 14 GHz band costs are about US \$500,000 at present for a transformer and transmitter, i.e., twice as much as for similar equipment in the 6 GHZ band.
 It is expected that these costs will drop as time passes, and will level off at around US \$50,000.
 Down-link receivers, on the other hand, get smaller and cheaper with increasing frequency and power used by the satellite, prices depending on the system and quantity.
 Disks range from US \$100 to 2,000 for the 12-14 GHz frequency band.
 As to the cost of the satellite, the higher the frequency band used and the broadcasting power, the more expensive the satellite and its launch.
 Nonetheless, for direct-broadcast satellite systems, where only one or two satellites and appropriate up-link transmitters servicing a large number of users with down-link receivers are employed, it is more economical to use as high frequencies as possible.
 This philosophy was also adopted by the ITU and World Administrative Radio Conference (WARC) which allocated in 1977 higher up-link and down-link frequencies in the 12-14 GHz band for direct broadcast purposes.